California couple accused of abusing, killing their 1-year-old son - NewsBreak

 When the boy arrived at the hospital, he was immediately pronounced dead.

-Police were called to the hospital and confirmed that the boy had obvious signs of trauma such as “lesions, bruising, and burn marks.”Former attorney charged with stealing ambulance, leading police on chase
+Police were called to the hospital and confirmed that the boy had obvious signs of trauma such as “lesions, bruising, and burn marks.”Used needles, bloody knife found in home of 6 children

 Some of the injuries appeared to be in various stages of healing, indicating that the boy was likely a victim of ongoing abuse.
 Medical staff also determined that the child likely died from the injuries before he was brought to Pomona.